Pipelines

 5. Select Save.

-You can edit pipelines while they are in Draft or Release Candidate status.
-Once released, pipelines can no longer be edited.
+You can edit pipelines while they are in Draft status.
+Once they move away from draft, pipelines can no longer be edited.
+Pipelines can be cloned (top right in the details view) to create a new editable version.

 Status